-It’s important that our hospitals are able to look after those who need hospital care.
-Lengthy stays in hospital can be detrimental to a patient’s recovery and we will always try and get you back to the comfort of your own home where it is safe to do so.
-If you can’t go straight home we will ensure that you are cared for in a bed in the community.
+No-one wants to stay in hospital longer than they need to and it's important to get you back to the comfort of your own home, as soon as it is safe to do so.
+If you can’t go straight home, we will move you to a free, temporary bed in the community.
 This will happen if you are waiting for a care package.